 What Not to Miss in Turkey

-Located on the European coast of the Bospours strait, this breathtakingly beautiful palace was the administrative center of the Ottoman Empire from 1856 to 1887.
+Located on the European coast of the Bosphorus strait, this breathtakingly beautiful palace was the administrative centre of the Ottoman Empire from 1856 to 1887.
 The palace is in the Beşiktaş district in Istanbul.
 Built to provide a taste of the European luxury and comfort to the ruling family, Sultan Abdülmecid I ordered its construction in 1843.

 The royal family had been residing in the Topkapı Palace until the new, more advanced and luxurious palace was built.
 Dolmabahce was built on the site of the demolished Beşiktaş Sahil Palace.
 Construction works finished in 1856 and the palace has been home to six Sultans up until the abolishment of the Caliphate in 1924.

-One of the magnificent halls in the palace is the Ceremonial Hall which is home to the world’s largest Bohemian Crystal chandelier, it has 750 lamps and weighs 4.5 tons.
-Expensive stones were imported to incorporate in the building such as Marmara marble and Egyptian alabaster.
+One of the magnificent halls in the palace is the Ceremonial Hall which is home to the world’s largest Bohemian crystal chandelier.
+It has 750 lamps and weighs 4.5 tons.
+Expensive stones were imported to incorporate into the building such as Marmara marble and Egyptian alabaster.
 There’s a total of 202 oil paintings adorning the walls of the palace.
-Since the beginning the palace was built with the highest technical standards such as gas lighting and water-closets that were still not used in European Palaces.
+From the beginning, the palace was built with the highest technical standards such as gas lighting and water closets that were still not used in European palaces.

 A visit to Istanbul is not complete until you’ve strolled leisurely along the paths of this massive park.
-This historical park is the oldest and largest parks in Istanbul and is located on the grounds of the former royal palace; Topkapı Palace.
-The park was once contained recreation areas, coffeehouses, playgrounds and a zoo and trees that go back to the 1,800s.
-The park’s vast space is perfect for picnics, reading time and even photoshoots and enjoying the colorful Tulips blooming flowers during spring seasons.
+This historical park is the oldest and largest one in Istanbul and is located on the grounds of the former royal palace; Topkapı Palace.
+The park once contained recreation areas, coffeehouses, playgrounds, a zoo and trees that go back to the 1,800s.
+The park’s vast space is perfect for picnics, reading time and even photoshoots and enjoying the colourful Tulips blooming flowers during the spring season.

 After the renovation works done in the park with the removal of the zoo, the fun fair and the picnic grounds, the open area in the park increased significantly.
 Greeting you at the entrance of the park if you’re coming from the Sultanahmad area is an open book with a seemingly flipping page made of water!
 There are different statues in the park, of them the first one dedicated to Ataturk and recently the Museum of the History of Science and Technology in Islam was opened in the old stables of the Topkapı Palace.

 Damage caused by an earthquake was repaired by the year 1800.
-The architecture of the mosque, though apparently Ottoman, it appears to combine several architectural elements.
-During the rebuilding of the mosque infused Baroque style elements such as crystal chandeliers and iznik tiles.
+The architecture of the mosque, though apparently Ottoman, appears to combine several architectural elements.
+The rebuilding of the mosque infused Baroque-style elements such as crystal chandeliers and Iznik tiles.